 - Historic Pantages Theater with live theatrical and cultural events

-- Boys & Girls Clubs with great afterschool programs
+- Family-oriented activities with Boys & Girls Clubs hosting great afterschool programs.

 - Lots of places of worship across all faith communities